 There’s no mobile reception once you get to the Cradle Mountain Visitor Centre.
 Then all the way through The Overland Track until you get back to civilization.

 Remember, you can’t light fires anywhere over the hiking trip.

 Bring a plastic bag for your rubbish.
-Everything you take in must be brought out by you
+Everything you take in must be taken away with you.

 About the author